Assessment of approaches for dispersive forces employing graphone as a case study: Conclusions

 \section{Conclusions}

-In summary, we have investigated the energetical and structural properties of the freestanding graphone, and graphone formed on the Ni(111) supported surface, by using of different vdW approaches.
-The methods under investigation were the semilocal functionals, semi-empirical force fields (DFT-D), non-local van der Waals density functionals (vdW-DF) and the random-phase approximation (RPA).
+In summary, we have investigated the energetic and structural properties of the freestanding and formed on the Ni(111) surface graphone, by using various approaches incorporating vdW forces into DFT based total energy functionals.
+The investigated methods include the semilocal functionals (LDA and PBE), the semi-empirical force field-like Grimme corrections (DFT-D), non-local van der Waals density functionals (NLC), and the functionals employing the exact exchange and the random-phase approximation for correlation (RPA).

-In general, our theoretical considerations showed that graphone preferred to be formed on the Ni(111) substrate than on freestanding graphene, for the DFT-D and vdW-DF as well as semilocal functionals, in contradiction to RPA results.

-Closer examination of the Hydrogen adsorption energy curves on freestanding graphene layer reveals two potential wells, referred to chemical and physical adsorptions, and energy barrier for LDA and all of the considered here vdW methods.
-In comparison to adsorption on the graphene/Ni(111) surface, generally, only one deep potential well have been obtained with no energy barrier for the chemical adsorption.
+Closer examination of the hydrogen adsorption energy curves on freestanding graphene layer reveals two potential wells, referred to chemical and physical adsorptions, and energy barriers between physisorption and chemisorption energy minima for the LDA and all of the considered in this paper vdW methods.
+On contrary, the hydrogen adsorption energy curves on the graphene/Ni(111) surface exhibit, generally, only one deep chemisorption potential well with no energy barriers for the chemical bond formation.
+In addition, the investigated approaches predict typically smaller (more negative) hydrogen chemisorption energies to the graphene/Ni(111) system in comparison to the freestanding graphene.
+It strongly indicates that it would be easier synthesise graphone on nickel substrate than in the freestanding form.
+Moreover, the adsorption of hydrogen to the graphene on the Ni(111) surface causes the decrease of the distance between the graphene and Ni(111) surface, and thus, changing the nature of the chemical bonding between the carbon and nickel atoms, from weak to strong semi-covalent one.

-Our results have shown, that the inclusion of the non-local correlation effects are important not only for physisorption region (long range behavior) but also for the energetics of the covalent binding, namely, we have obtained the lower RPA chemical adsorption energies than for the semilocal functionals).
-It was previously shown, that the RPA covalent binding energies are at least as accurate as GGA functional for solids [\cite{PhysRevB.81.115126}].
-In addition, one can also notice that the vdW-DF functionals predicted relatively smaller chemical adsorption energies than the standard PBE functional, the latter is known to reproduce quite well the covalent binding.
-This finding strongly indicates that the inclusion of the non-local correlation cannot be viewed only in the long range part of the correlation and be neglected with respect to the covalent interactions, similarly as previously mentioned in [\cite{0953-8984-24-42-424218}].